 Turning to GI viruses we completed the first human trial of a vaccine for norovirus and found it to be moderately protective as noted in the recent NEJM publication.
 We are currently directing a study of a new bivalent vaccine which will evaluate safety and efficacy.
 The rotavirus vaccine we developed continued to prevent hospitalizations and deaths around the world.

 Rebecca Brady, MD

 For this period, approximately 60% of Dr. Brady's effort was devoted to clinical patient care.
-She was the CCHMC lead investigator for an NIH, DMID‐sponsored clinical trial of influenza vaccines in post‐partum breastfeeding women and their infants.
-Dr. Brady also served as a co‐investigator for many clinical trials performed at the Gamble Program for Clinical Studies, CCHMC Infectious Diseases Division.
+She was the Cincinnati Children's lead investigator for an NIH, DMID‐sponsored clinical trial of influenza vaccines in post‐partum breastfeeding women and their infants.
+Dr. Brady also served as a co‐investigator for many clinical trials performed at the Gamble Program for Clinical Studies, Cincinnati Children's Infectious Diseases Division.

 Rhonda Cardin, PhD